Chiefs can clinch AFC West title with win over Texans

 PIERCE'S INJURY

-The Texans could be without star rookie running back Dameon Pierce after he injured an ankle last Sunday.
+The Texans will be without star rookie running back Dameon Pierce after he was placed on the injured list after spraining his ankle last Sunday.
 Pierce, who leads rookies with 939 yards rushing, has been one of the only bright spots in Houston's terrible season.

 ''If Dameon can't go, we know what he's been to our offense this year,'' Smith said. ''He's one of the best running backs in football.
 There would be a void.
 When a player can't go, the void is sealed by others.
 We look to all options.''